ryhennessy/criblworker/README.md

  * add submoduules for creating the same worker groups in GCP and Azure
  * Test default image/type for graviton use cases
  * option to add workers to an auto scaling group.
+ * add option to pull the content from local repo vs CDN.